 We also act for parents in child support enforcement matters.
 We represent clients who are delinquent with child support payments, helping them develop acceptable payment plans and working to mitigate the penalties, which can include jail time, fines, driver’s and professional license suspensions, and payment of attorney’s fees.
 We also represent clients seeking retroactive child support from the other parents.

 Child support can be modified if there is a major change in circumstances.
 Our law firm advocates for clients seeking to change the child support amounts they pay or receive.
-We also represent parents who are opposing modification of child support.
+We also represent parents who are opposing the modification of child support.

 Resolving family problems can be frustrating.
 At the Law Office of Lauren Cain, we will work diligently to obtain the best possible outcome for your case, be it in or out of the courtroom.
 Our attorney is creative yet practical when dealing with child support agreements.
 We strive to save our clients the expense of litigation by seeking agreeable solutions to child support matters.